sam-ludlow/mame-ao/README.md

 `.snap <target directory>`

 ## Reports
-Some MAME-AO functions will produce HTML reports, so you can see what it's been doing
+Some MAME-AO functions will produce HTML reports, so you can see what it's been doing.

+You can enable in settings for reporting on all downloaded and placed files.

-There are several informational reports that you can run from the UI or with the command `.report <type>`
+There are several reports that you can run from the UI or with the command `.report <type>`

 Use the `.report` command without any arguments to list available reports.

-When the report has finished running it will pop up in the browser.

-You can list previous created reports in the UI or have a look in the `_REPORTS` directory.
+When reports have finished they will pop up in the browser, they are also saved in the `_REPORTS` directory.

 ## SVG
 Convert bitmaps (from snapshots) into Scalable Vector Graphics format.